The Evolution of Risk Management in Global Investigations

 More formal, alternative third-party sources can provide a higher degree of comfort, subject to the availability of information and the legal and practical constraints as to its use.
 Use of these sources may be more appropriate where a company has identified a problem while undergoing due diligence.
 Nevertheless, practitioners should approach these resources with caution.

 The United Kingdom does not have a process similar to the DOJ opinion procedure.
 There remains no formal basis on which to approach the Serious Fraud Office (SFO) for guidance as to whether a party’s conduct infringes the Bribery Act 2010, for example.
 This evaluation is left to the reporting party, with the more binary decision as to whether or not to make an early self-report to the SFO in relation to which co-operation credit is sought.
-The SFO will publish operational guidance and Codes of Practice from time to time (e.g., on issues of treatment of evidence, witnesses and legal representation at interviews, deferred prosecution agreements (DPAs), corporate self-reporting and, most recently, corporate co-operation) and, like the DOJ and SEC’s Resource Guide to the FCPA, also publishes its related prosecution policies and protocols (such as the Bribery Act Joint Prosecution Guidance of The Director of the Serious Fraud Office and The Director of Public Prosecutions, Guidance on Corporate Prosecutions, etc.).
+The SFO will publish operational guidance and Codes of Practice from time to time (e.g., on issues of treatment of evidence, witnesses and legal representation at interviews, deferred prosecution agreements (DPAs), corporate self-reporting, corporate co-operation and, most recently, evaluating a compliance programme) and, like the DOJ and SEC’s Resource Guide to the FCPA, also publishes its related prosecution policies and protocols (such as the Bribery Act Joint Prosecution Guidance of The Director of the Serious Fraud Office and The Director of Public Prosecutions, Guidance on Corporate Prosecutions, etc.).
 These are not, however, consultative processes aimed at clarifying the SFO’s approach to legal interpretation or jurisdictional issues (as in the case of the DOJ opinion procedure or SEC no-action letters).
 The SFO has made clear on a number of occasions that its role is not that of ‘regulator, an educator, an advisor, a confessor, or an apologist’ but of investigator and specialist prosecutor.
-It remains to be seen whether, under SFO Director Lisa Osofsky’s leadership, which commenced in August 2018, the SFO’s policy will continue as before or develop a more US-style approach in this and other regards.
+To date, it does not appear that under SFO Director Lisa Osofsky’s leadership (which commenced in August 2018), the SFO’s policy has changed in this regard, although in certain other regards there does appear to be an attempt to develop a more US-style approach.

-In terms of formal statements, a party dealing with the SFO is limited to the guidance contained in judgments and agreed terms of settlement under DPAs, of which there have only been five to date, four concerning the section 7 offence under the Bribery Act 2010 of failing to prevent bribery (three of which also involved substantive bribery offences).
+In terms of formal statements, a party dealing with the SFO is limited to the guidance contained in judgments and agreed terms of settlement under DPAs, of which there have been nine at the time of writing, six concerning the section 7 offence under the Bribery Act 2010 of failing to prevent bribery.
 More informal statements of policy and approach have been made in speeches by SFO staff to professional audiences, but these remain indicative statements of policy intent and are not analogous to the DOJ opinion procedure.

 In the United Kingdom, although the Financial Conduct Authority (FCA) issues policy statements from time to time, it will not give its blessing to a product, service, contractual undertaking or other course of conduct, nor will it make available records it holds in its supervisory or enforcement capacity that companies may rely on when evaluating an intended counterparty.
-This reluctance is a combination of statutory obligation in relation to the management of confidential information (enshrined in the Financial Services and Markets Act 2000 (FSMA)) and because as a regulatory body it is subject to judicial review should it exceed its jurisdiction.
+While a regulated firm can apply for individual guidance under Chapter 9 of the Supervisory Manual of the FCA Handbook, this process is not ordinarily used in an enforcement context, but instead is used to assist firms in determining the regulatory perimeter applicable to them or their products.
+The guidance is provided solely to that individual firm, is not publicly available, and firms are strongly discouraged from making guidance requests public.
+Where a firm complies with this individual guidance, the FCA takes the view that the firm is complying with the relevant regulatory rules, but this will not affect any rights of action that a third party may have against the firm (for example under the statutory rights of action or a claim to unenforceability of a contract under the Financial Services and Markets Act 2000 (FMSA)).
+This reluctance is a combination of statutory obligation in relation to the management of confidential information (enshrined in FSMA) and because as a regulatory body it is subject to judicial review should it exceed its jurisdiction.
 Records of authorisations, published enforcement notices and decisions of the disciplinary tribunal are in the public domain, but there is no ‘surgery service’ to help companies determine the correct approach to the interpretation of their regulatory responsibilities relating to specific counterparty risks.
 Informal discussion, in the course of ‘close and continuous’ supervisory dialogue pursuant to a firm’s Principle 11 obligations, may shed light on the approach that the FCA may take, but these will not constitute formal policy guidance or policy statements to rely on for the purposes of transactional due diligence or otherwise.
-A regulated entity is left with the unenviable task of accumulating a body of know-how as to the likely FCA reaction and expectation based on its continued engagement, which is made harder by a considerable degree of personnel turnover at the regulated entity and the regulator itself.
+A firm is left with the unenviable task of accumulating a body of know-how as to the likely FCA reaction and expectation based on its continued engagement, which is made harder by a considerable degree of personnel turnover at the regulated entity and the regulator itself.

 In the United Kingdom and the United States, where similar (but not identical) doctrines of legal professional privilege exist, and in civil law jurisdictions that do not recognise the concept of privilege but rely heavily on the doctrine of professional secrecy, significant pressure points arise as a company seeks to keep material privileged and confidential while also satisfying the appetite of public bodies (regulators, prosecutors and legislators) and customer or investor groups for unguarded candour.
 There may even be a significant strategic divergence within a company’s own board and management on the balance to be struck between transparency and established legal controls.
 These tensions emerge in investigations and, as a consequence, in the course of corporate activity.